 Jefferson is a very small village located in the state of Ohio.
-With a population of 3,041 people and two constituent neighborhoods, Jefferson is the 354th largest community in Ohio.
+With a population of 3,197 people and three constituent neighborhoods, Jefferson is the 368th largest community in Ohio.

-The rate of college-level education in Jefferson is quite a bit lower than the national average among all cities of 21.84%: just 12.03% of people here over 25 have a bachelor's degree or an advanced degree.
+In terms of college education, Jefferson is nearly on par with the US average for all cities of 21.84%: 18.57% of adults 25 and older in Jefferson have a bachelor's degree or advanced degree.

-The per capita income in Jefferson in 2010 was $21,691, which is middle income relative to Ohio and the nation.
-This equates to an annual income of $86,764 for a family of four.
+The per capita income in Jefferson in 2018 was $30,409, which is upper middle income relative to Ohio, and middle income relative to the rest of the US.
+This equates to an annual income of $121,636 for a family of four.
 However, Jefferson contains both very wealthy and poor people as well.

 The people who call Jefferson home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Jefferson residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Jefferson include Irish, English, Italian, and Hungarian.
+Important ancestries of people in Jefferson include German, Irish, English, Polish, and Italian.

 The most common language spoken in Jefferson is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Italian and Tagalog.